People with busy lifestyles like keeping a hamster as a pet simply because they don’t require much attention.

 The earlier the cystitis is seen, the better chance you have of it clearing up quickly.

 You will need to give antibiotics to your hamster for about a week.
 It should clear up the bleeding.

-This is a condition brought on by a bacterial infection and which will require veterinary intervention.
+This is a condition brought on by a bacterial infection that will require veterinary intervention.